After our recent visit to a rice farm, we can’t wait to cook with rice. And what better season than Halloween than to make these “spooky” rice ghosts?

-Sushi rice has a very round, short grain and is very sticky when cooked, which means that you can make it into just about any spooky figure you like (skulls, ghosts, tombstones, disembodied fingers…the list goes on).
-We used a Halloween baking sheet to mold these creatures, but you can just as easily shape them with your hands.
+Sushi rice has a very round, short grain and is very sticky when cooked.
+This means that you can make it into just about any spooky figure you like.
+(Think skulls, ghosts, tombstones, disembodied fingers…the list goes on).
+We used a Halloween baking sheet to mold these rice ghosts, but you can just as easily shape them with your hands.
 For instance, you could also make them into tombstones.
 (You could get more elaborate and write on them with an edible food pen.)

 Spooky Rice Ghosts